-“A properly-sized two-stage cooling unit is the ideal option for homeowners who are replacing their unit anyway,” says Carini, who also specializes in business heating and air conditioning services.
+“A properly-sized two-stage cooling unit is the ideal option for homeowners who are replacing their AC unit anyway,” says Carini, who also specializes in business heating and AC services.
 “These systems are very efficient and effective, particularly for people in San Diego’s relatively mild climate.”

 Two-stage cooling means that the air conditioning unit or heat pump has a compressor with a high setting for extra hot weather and a lower setting for milder weather.
 The maximum output is rarely needed for San Diego residents since temperatures are typically mild, so the system is running at the lower, more efficient setting.